SolomonOdunusi/Spectra-App/README.md

 3. The above command will install all the packages in the json file
 4. The next step is to start your server with the following command:
 	`npm run dev`
-5. The message will be display
+5. It will display a link and by clicking on that link, it will redirect you to your browser with the app displayed

 # Contribution Guidelines
 1. fork the repository